 Couch Surfing, staying with friends or acquaintances, hostels, and home shares are all great ways to avoid the pricey hotel costs and surcharges.
 Yet, sometimes these strategies are not always obtainable.
 If travelling internationally, some hotel chains offer a price discount for a single traveller, so it’s worth doing a hotel search online in case the other options are not available.
 Another tip is to look for family-run hotels and B&B as they often offer smaller, single bedrooms.

 Renting a car is a cost that is normally shared and is often costly when travelling alone.
 The best advice when it comes to saving on rental car fees is to look for the smallest car class you can find.
 You are travelling solo so; you don’t need a lot of space!

 But, if you want to master these 6 tips for solo travel on a budget, we recommend ditching the car altogether!
 Do you really need a rental car where you are travelling?
 Most major cities have extensive public transportation available plus using public transportation can be a fun adventure in itself.
+Even smaller cities such as Playa del Carmen have extensive public transportation options.
 Another option if you aren’t travelling far distances is to walk everywhere or even rent a bike.
 We wrote about bike rentals in this article.

 A luxury of voyaging alone is you get to make your own schedule and arrange it in such a way that you can take advantage of any free activities that you can find.
 Many museums and galleries have free admission days or “pay what you can,”be on the lookout for concerts in the park, farmers markets, and street fairs.
 Do a quick web search before you plan your itinerary and plan a stop into the Visitor’s Center upon arrival at your destination to see if they have free tours, discounted attraction passes, coupons, and information on public transportation.